 Greig and Ross decided to stay on base for the remainder of the break, and Rich took their place for the final two days.
 We went out towards the Rumples and explored the area a bit.
 The Rumples is where the floating ice shelf is grounded on some rocks, causing it to slow down significantly compared to other parts.
 The area is covered with cracks and crevasses, as well as blocks of ice pushed up and piled on top of each other.
 When you go there, you can hear the ice cracking (in some areas as often as every 5-10 seconds!), or some snow and bits of ice falling somewhere inside a cavity underneath and you can feel the vibrations through your feet.
 Unnerving, but fantastic feeling!

-The GPS track above shows where we went on the second winter trip.
-The satellite image below is Landsat 8 image of the Brunt Ice Shelf, with both my first and my second winter trip GPS tracks overlaid on top (yellow is the March trip, blue is October).
+The GPS track above, overlaid on the Landsat 8 satellite image of the Brunt Ice shelf, shows where we went on the second winter trip.
+Visible are both my first and my second winter trip tracks (yellow is the March trip, blue is October).
+Below is the same trip (less a couple of day excursions to the rumples area) displayed on an interactive map.

 Arrival of the aircraft